 The nose dominates the center of your face.
 It is often a concern for our patients because of its shape, size and associated breathing problems.
-Rhinoplasty surgery in our Pasadena plastic surgery practice can help reshape and restructure the nose to improve appearance and functionality.
+Nose surgery, technically called rhinoplasty, helps people from Pasadena, Glendale, and the Los Angeles area reshape and restructure their noses to improve appearance and functionality.

 Your Rhinoplasty Consultation

 During your consultation, Dr. Sasaki will evaluate the structures of your nose that influence your outcome.
 These important structures include the quality of your skin, location and shape of cartilages, and prominence or deficiency of bones.
 The anatomical reasons for your difficulty in taking air easily through nostrils will be thoroughly discussed and may involve a significantly deviated septum, enlarged turbinates (scrolls of vascularized bones), or polyp growths.
 The doctor will also examine other facial features such as the shape of your face and chin to harmonize best your nose to other facial characteristics.

 Ideal candidates for rhinoplasty are seeking improvements, not perfection.
 For younger patients, rhinoplasty is usually considered once they have completed their growth-spurts after 18 years of age.

 Rhinoplasty may be performed in our office surgical suite, an outpatient surgical center, or a hospital.
 The selection of facility is dependent on many factors, including the complexity of your case, comfort, and safety.

 Few plastic surgeons can match Dr. Sasaki's combination of expertise, compassion, and experience.
 He's a distinguished educator and a renowned innovator whose work and research have influenced a generation of plastic surgeons.
 Dr. Sasaki will work with you to make the improvements you desire.